trimstray/nginx-admins-handbook/doc/RULES.md

   > NGINX uses `Host` header for `server_name` matching.
 It does not use TLS SNI.
 This means that for an SSL server, NGINX must be able to accept SSL connection, which boils down to having certificate/key.
 The cert/key can be any, e.g. self-signed.

-  > It is a simple procedure for all non defined server names:
+  > There is a simple procedure for all non defined server names:
   >
   > - one `server` block, with...
   > - complete `listen` directive, with...